-There are examples of radioactive materials which occur in nature such as the elements radium and potassium.
-Natural radioactivity is understood to take place when a radionuclide tries to stabilize itself during which time alpha, beta and gamma rays are sent out.
+There are examples of radioactive materials that occur in nature such as the elements radium and potassium.
+Natural radioactivity is understood to take place when a radionuclide tries to stabilize itself resulting in alpha, beta and gamma rays being sent out.

 Above a certain dosage, all radioactive materials, especially those that emit ionizing radiation, become a health hazard.

-The transformation process by which a nucleus of an unstable atom loses energy by emitting radiation is known as radioactive decay.
-There is no way to predict when a certain atom will begin to decay and it is not subject to external influence.
+The transformation process by which the nucleus of an unstable atom loses energy via emitting radiation is known as radioactive decay.
+There is no way to predict when a certain atom will begin to decay, and it is not a subject of external influence.

 The nuclear decay rate A (activity) is the resulting quotient number after dividing the number of decays N by the amount of time t:

 Activity is measured in units of becquerel [Bq].
 An obsolete unit is the Curie, which was named after its discoverer Marie Curie in 1896.
 One Curie is equivalent to 3.7 * 1010 decays per second.